 If you believe you are the victim of unlawful payment practices, or workplace discrimination, call Mr. Twietmeyer for a free and confidential interview.

-Mr. Twietmeyer has successfully represented clients in retrieving unpaid wages, appealing criminal convictions, negotiating settlement of wrongful termination claims, and resolving landlord tenant disputes.
+Mr. Twietmeyer has successfully represented clients in retrieving unpaid wages, appealing criminal convictions, negotiating settlement of wrongful employment termination and school dismissal claims, resolving landlord tenant disputes, taking down fake reviews and online defamation attacks.
 Whether you’re a large corporation or just an individual, when you have been wronged, vindication is a must.
 Mr. Twietmeyer understands that, and he can help.
 Contact Mr. Twietmeyer for a free interview.